miayam/miayam/README.md

 Therefore, every template will have unique minified, production ready assets that's only needed by pages that include it. *About* page will not load assets required by *Home* page.
-As little assets as possible.
+As few assets as possible.

 ## Usage
 - [Requirement](#requirement)